 —Jude 1:20-21 (NKJV)

-When you pray in the Holy Spirit, you build up your faith to believe who you are in Christ and to believe the promises God has given you.
-You are immersed in an awareness of God’s love that goes beyond human reasoning.
-And when you pray in the Spirit, you build your faith to believe what is impossible to believe with the natural mind.
+When you pray in the Holy Spirit, you build up your faith to believe in who you are in Christ and to believe in the promises God has given you.
+You are immersed in the spiritual understanding of God’s will that goes beyond your human understanding.
+And when you pray in the Spirit, you build the measure of faith you have been given by God to believe what is impossible with the natural mind.

-Praying in the Spirit is not you praying what your mind reasons.
-It is the Holy Spirit within you praying the petitions that He knows.
-When you pray for someone with your reasoning, it is sometimes difficult to keep personal judgments and opinions and thoughts and feelings out of your prayers.
+Praying in the Spirit is not you praying what your mind thinks or reasons.
+It is the Holy Spirit within you praying the petitions He knows.
+When you pray for someone with your human understanding, it is difficult to keep personal judgments and human emotions and opinions and thoughts and feelings out of your prayers.
 The Holy Spirit knows what the will of God is.
-When you pray in the Holy Spirit, you pray in agreement with the will of God.
+When you surrender and allow the Holy Spirit to pray, you pray in agreement with the will of God.

 “Pray in the Spirit on all occasions with all kinds of prayers and requests,” Paul wrote.
 “With this in mind, be alert and always keep on praying for all the Lord’s people” (Ephesians 6:18, NIV).

 Praying in the Spirit gives close intimacy with God.
-Through you, the Holy Spirit reaches God for those you pray.
-And when you allow the Spirit to pray for them, God knows what the Holy Spirit is praying and He moves in response because what the Spirit asks is in according to His will.
+Through you, the Holy Spirit reaches the Father for those for whom you intercede.
+When you allow the Spirit to pray for them, God knows what the Holy Spirit is praying for, and He answers because what the Spirit asks is according to His will.

 When you surrender and allow the Holy Spirit to pray, you are strengthened in your inner man.
 Your confidence and compassion grow.
 You believe without a doubt that God hears whatever the Spirit has asked, and you know that the petitions you have asked of Him have already been answered (1 John 5:14-15).

-Praying in the Holy Spirit builds your faith.
-You receive the spirit of wisdom and revelation in the knowledge of God.
+Praying in the Holy Spirit builds your faith to trust God for His promises.
+You receive the spirit of wisdom and revelation in the knowledge of Him.
 Your understanding is enlightened, and you know the hope of His calling and the riches of your inheritance in Him (Ephesians 1:17-19, NKJV).